pypeclub/pypeclub.github.io/docs/artist_hosts_photoshop.md

 ![Actions](assets/photoshop_publish_actions.PNG)

 To access the actions, you right click on the validator.
-If an action runs successfully, the actions icon will turn green:
+If an action runs successfully, the actions icon will turn green.
+Once all issues are fixed, you can just hit the "Refresh" button and try to publish again.

 ![Repair](assets/photoshop_publish_repair.gif)

-Once all issues are fixed, you can just hit the "Refresh" button and try to publish again.